|

 each of those player

-- Needers: People who are short of eq or really want do eq generally.
+types.
+Not all players are fit to be placed in any role. - Needers: People who are short of eq or really want do eq generally.
 These

 will be happy to kill any monsters.
 They are often one of best types of players